 If you or a loved one were injured by a dangerous or defective product, you may be entitled to significant financial compensation.
-Under product liability law, companies that design, manufacture, and sell unsafe products can be held liable for victims’ injury-related losses.
+Under products liability law, companies that design, manufacture, and sell unsafe products can be held liable for victims’ injury-related losses.
 Pennsylvania’s product liability law holds these companies “strictly liable” for victims’ losses.
 This means that proof of negligence is not required.
 If you can show that an injury is the result of a product defect, this is enough to prove your right to financial recovery.

 However, this does not mean that proving a product liability claim is easy.
 In fact, the large corporations that sell defective products vigorously dispute product liability claims, and they will often blame individuals for their own injuries.
 This is where product liability attorneys come into play.

 Our product liability lawyers have a national reputation for successfully representing victims of dangerous and defective products.
 Our litigation team is renowned for its experience in complex cases, and attorney Marion Munley earned the title of Product Liability Lawyer of the Year, 2017.
 We have the experience and resources needed to take on major corporations and their big defense firms, and we pursue every case with the goal of maximizing our client’s financial recovery.

-“This law firm handled my case with great professionalism.
+“This law firm handled my product liability case with great professionalism.
 I got an outstanding recovery.
 The service was fast and friendly.
 They really are the best.
 I would recommend them to anyone.” – Satisfied Client

 Product Liability Cases We Handle

 Our Philadelphia product liability lawyers represent clients who have suffered due to incidents involving all types of dangerous and defective products.
 This includes representation of numerous clients in cases involving: